 How to Choose the Best Agent for Your Listing

-Instead of using the first Realtor that you know to list your house, you should first check out their marketing materials.
-Ask to view the last few listings that they sold.
+Instead of using the first Realtor you know to list your house, you should check out their marketing materials.
+Ask to view the last few listings they sold.
 Compare their work with other agents.
 If it doesn’t compare, then don’t hire them!
-Hiring an agent who does not utilize technology to list your house is like going to a car lot and paying 2015 prices for a 2010 model car.
+Hiring an agent who does not utilize technology to list your house is like going to a car dealership and paying 2018 prices for a 2010 model car.
 It just doesn’t make sense.
 You are hiring the listing agent to market your home online.
+Period.

 You can search YouTube to find the local agents who are listing videos there.
 They are going to be the most advanced in your area.
 You may be surprised to find that they usually don't charge more than other agents.

 Great Marketing Puts More Money in the Sellers' Pocket